California Health and Safety Code 120290: Intentionally Transmitting an Infectious Disease

 Violating this Health and Safety code may result in a misdemeanor punishable by a maximum of 6 months in county jail and a fine of up to $1000.

 A defendant can fight against charges under 120290 HS by having no knowledge of the infectious disease, proving no intent to transmit that disease, or simply even if no transmission occurs at all.
-You can only be guilty of this crime if a disease was actually transmitted.
+Actual disease transmission proves guilt for this crime.
 So if there is a way to prove that the disease was not transmitted, or at least not transmitted by the defendant, there is grounds for dismissal.

 What Are Other Related Offenses?